hargoniX/master/thesis/thesis.typ

 motivation for introducing $Prop$ as a separate concept is to allow for impredicativity and proof irrelevance.
 That is, we have $(forall x : A. P) : Prop$ and additionally for any two inhabitants
 $h_1, h_2 : P$ we get $h_1 = h_2$ by definition.
 Proof irrelevance is going to be of particular
-interest because it ensures that proof terms cannot be computationally relevant.
+interest later on because it ensures that proof terms cannot be computationally relevant.
 This allows us to always erase proofs without changing the semantics of a Lean program.

 On top of these base concepts, Lean provides a myriad of additional concepts that all get reduced to